-Answer: God does change His mind, but it only seems to occur when people repent and change theirs.
+Answer: God can and does change His mind, but only if people sincerely repent of their sins and respond by doing what is right.
 Sometimes He chooses not to punish someone after he has said that he would.
-Since he is merciful, He responds readily when people, with their whole hearts, repent.
+Since God is merciful, He responds readily when people, with their whole hearts, repent.

-A third, rather striking example of God changing his mind concerns King Ahab of Israel.
-Ahab (who married Jezebel) was the WORST king who ruled ancient Israel.
-A prophet no less than Elijah was God's messenger to the king to warn him to repent and the consequences for not doing so (1Kings 16:30 - 33, 21:25)
+A third, rather striking example of a decision being reversed concerns King Ahab of Israel.
+Ahab was the worse king who ruled ancient Israel.
+A prophet no less than Elijah was sent to the king to warn him to repent along with the dire consequences for not doing so (1Kings 16:30 - 33, 21:25).

 Ahab, after he could not buy a vineyard next to his palace, whined to his wife Jezebel about it.
 She arranged for the owner (Naboth) to be put to death through false witnesses who accused him of blasphemy.
 After Naboth died God sent Elijah to the king as he was in the vineyard making it his own.
 Ahab was told that the punishment for his many sins would be great evil befalling him and his house (1Kings 21:19, 21 - 22)!

 After Ahab heard Elijah warning he did something unusual that caused God to change his mind.
 The king took off his royal clothes, put on sackcloth, and mourned his sins (1Kings 21:27 - 29).
 His actions were seen from heaven and the evil God intended was altered to not come upon him personally.

 This shows that even a notoriously wicked king can get God to change his mind.
 There are, of course, other examples of decisions being reversed.
 Although the Creator knows everything, he sometimes decides to alter his decisions IF people think and act differently in response to his warnings.